 We know it may occur to you to fold your trousers in quarters as opposed to folding them in thirds as it will give you a smaller bundle and, therefore, more room in your suitcase.
 While such a method of folding would be passable if you had a particularly small suitcase or virtually no room to play around with, we advise sticking to the previously outlined folding technique.

 There are a lot of men who are surprisingly unskilled when it comes to folding.
-If you are among them, you are likely understandably intimidated by the idea of packing your own suitcase.
-However, even the most inept folder will be able to satisfactorily pack their dress pants when they follow the steps outlined in this article.
+If you're among them, you're likely understandably intimidated by the idea of how to pack dress pants to fit in your suitcase.
+However, even the most inept folder will be able to satisfactorily fold dress pants when they follow the steps outlined in this article.

-Although it may take you a trip or two to get the hang of, this folding technique can be completed in less than a minute and will ensure your dress pants look sleek and stylish when they are taken out of your suitcase, making you look sleek and stylish in turn.
+Although it may take you a trip or two to get the hang of, this folding technique can be completed in less than a minute.
+It will ensure your dress pants look wrinkle free and stylish when they're taken out of your suitcase.
+This should eliminate the need for ironing, making you look polished and professional.